-Samaritan’s Purse Ebola documentary 'Facing Darkness' premiers March 30 in hundreds of theaters nationwide.
+Samaritan’s Purse Ebola documentary 'Facing Darkness' premiered March 30 in hundreds of theaters nationwide.
+An encore hit screens on April 10.
+The movie will be released on DVD, Blu-ray, and Digital HD.
+[Updated April 11, 2017]

 Dr. Kent Brantly never set out to be famous.
 The 36-year-old physician started medical school 14 years ago with the idea to treat patients in obscure areas of the world—areas with little access to medical care—where the limelight rarely visits.